Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Is a deeper seat always better for comfort?

-Not always.
-Deep seats feel great for lounging, but if you sit upright for work or conversation, you may feel like you’re constantly scooting forward to find back support.
+Not necessarily.
+Deep seats are great for lounging, but if you sit upright for work or conversation, too much depth can make you scoot forward to find support.

 Which option felt best for lower-back sensitivity during long TV nights?